It is a common virus that causes respiratory tract infections in infants and young children.

-A person can contract RSV from close contact with an infected person, and because the virus can live on hard surfaces (such as doorknobs or tables), infection can occur when someone touches an object contaminated by an infected person and then touches themselves. mouth, nose, or eyes without first washing your hands.
+A person can contract RSV from close contact with an infected person because the virus can live on hard surfaces (such as doorknobs or tables).
+The infection can occur when someone touches an object contaminated by an infected person and then touches themselves—mouth, nose, or eyes without first washing their hands.

 Transmission of RSV can also occur if an adult kisses an infected child on the face.

 New research has also found that RSV can be passed from a pregnant mother to her fetus.
-The virus appears to be able to spread from the mother’s respiratory tract through the placenta to the lungs of the fetus.
+The virus appears to be able to spread from the mother’s respiratory tract through the placenta to the fetus’s lungs.

 RSV can be present in the lungs after birth and could be responsible for some cases of asthma.

-How long is a person contagious with respiratory syncytial virus (RSV)?
+How long is a person contagious with a respiratory syncytial virus (RSV)?

 People with RSV are usually contagious for three to eight days.

-What is the incubation period for respiratory syncytial virus (RSV)?
+What is the incubation period for the respiratory syncytial virus (RSV)?